isaacyakl/brandojs/README.md

 Features and fixes planned for development.

--  Warn users about setting transition animations time > timeout in both usage section and console
 -  Add explanation of how the library works and credit learning sources
 -  Create React component